gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 ---

-2- The Infernal Reward Collection:
+2- The Infernal Reward Collection (All DDS exported):

 2-a) Bank Rolled: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;